 Quick Overview for Success.

-1. Seedling mix, never peat, cover seed 1/4".
+1. Seedling mix, never peat or jiffy pots, cover seed 1/4".
 2. Moist at all times, can’t dry out once, seed will die.
 3. Warm at all times, if they get cold the clock starts over.
 4. Patience, don't compare peppers to any other vegetable germination times.
 It can take 2 to 6 weeks.

 Pepper seeds only germinate when it is warm, because they want to complete their life-cycle and produce fruit.
 There is no reason for them to start to growing when it is cold or dry.
 Each pepper variety takes a different amount of time to germinate.
-It can be 7 days or it can be over 45 days.
-If you would like to contact us please follow the instructions for our Seed Germination Guarantee found on our Policy and Terms page.
+If you would like to contact us please follow the instructions for our Seed Guarantee found on our Policy and Terms page.

 Q. Can I find your seeds in stores?